Updated May 25, 2020

 East, PA.
 Teens and adults can have fun on the sand volleyball court while children can use the beach playground.
 In addition, public restrooms and lifeguards are provided during the summer months.
 Freeport Beach typically gets sand replenishment and tends to be a sandy beach.

 Also in North East, PA, Fisherman’s Beach is a public beach where dogs are permitted on leash.
 This beach is not well marked on maps.
 The entrance is off of north side of Route 5 at Conservation Park, which is also the access for fishing 20 Mile Creek.
 The parking lot is just west of 20 Mile Creek.
-The lot leads to a trail that you have to walk on foot, along 20 Mile Creek north to the beach.
-Good mobility is necessary to walk on the trail to the beach.
+The lot leads to a paved trail that you have to walk on foot north to the beach.
 Your dog will love it!

 17. Grape Discovery Center, Westfield, NY